eth_call - BNB Smart Chain

-Use eth_call in the JSON-RPC API Interface to execute smart contract code on the BSC network without making a state change.
+The eth_call method in the JSON-RPC API Interface for BSC executes smart contract code without state changes, offering a read-only interaction.

 Supported Networks